 Cleansing compost teas

 There is always a risk, when producing compost teas and other inoculates, that the brewing hygiene or the mother culture may have been substandard.
 Undigested animal manure in a compost, for example, can deliver E.coli or Enterococcus to the compost tea.
 These organisms are facultative anaerobes, which can thrive and expand with or without oxygen.
 In this manner, the pathogens can brew up with the good guys and threaten the safety of those working with the compost tea and those consuming contaminated produce.
-One solution that can help to reduce this risk involves the addition of EM to the completed compost tea.
+One solution that can help to reduce this risk involves the addition of BAM to the completed compost tea.
 This suite of beneficials can also add further depth to your DIY inoculum.

 A productive plant cleanser

-A popular application strategy for EM involves something called, “drench to drip off”.
+A popular application strategy for BAM involves something called, “drench to drip off”.
 Here, the entire plant, including leaves, stems, trunks, and the soil in the immediate root zone, are drenched with a 1:500 solution.
 The leaves must be soaked to the point of drip off when using this technique.
 There have been some remarkable reports of crop health recovery with this approach, particularly with compromised orchard crops.